xiaochuany/blog/docs/posts/2025-12-02-bootstrap.md

 a handful of quantities across all replications (100k in our example).
 A reduction step would reduce that memory consumption for a single replication to O(1).
 If we execute these reductions sequentially, we can avoid OOM.

 This is exactly what we do below.
 An important point here is that  `jax.lax.map` avoids the python native for loop, making the seqeuntial execution more efficient.
-This runs almost instantly.
+This runs almost instantly after the first compilation.

 ```py
 import jax